 TRACE DEBT RECOVERY LTD (10079126) is a company registered in England and Wales whose registered office is at Suite S2, Barratt House, Kingsthorpe Road, Northampton, England, NN2 6HT.

-We operate under the General Data Protection Regulations which will take effect in law on 25th May 2018 along with a new Data Protection Act (collectively referred to below as the DPA).
+We operate under the General Data Protection Regulations which came into effect in law on 25th May 2018 along with a new Data Protection Act (collectively referred to below as the DPA).

 What we do